 Prescription drug addiction is no joke.
 If someone you love is struggling with abuse of prescription drugs, they need detox and rehab to manage the addiction.
 Many of these drugs can cause very serious withdrawal symptoms if not properly detoxed.
 It’s time to stop living in the chains of prescription drug abuse and start living a life out loud.

-At Mount Regis, we understand how complex a disease addiction is and we know how hard it can be to break through the shackles of such a beast.
+At Mount Regis in Salem, Virginia, we understand how complex a disease addiction is and we know how hard it can be to break through the shackles of such a beast.
 Many of us have overcome addiction ourselves and are ready to put what we know to help you on the path to sobriety.

 When you come to our serene and intimate environment you’ll know you’ve made the right decision in choosing Mount Regis Center for your rehab from prescription drugs.
 Our small group setting will allow you the individualized attention you need to get sober and stay sober.
 You’ll always have a shoulder to lean on when you need us most.

 When you come to us, we’ll spend a great deal of time getting to know you – your likes and dislikes, your needs and how we can best meet them.
 During this process we’ll perform a psychological and medical evaluation to determine the type of detox you’ll need (if any) as well as identify any co-occurring mental disorders you may be struggling with.
 From this information, we’ll be able to paint a picture of the whole person and treat you as such – your mind, body, and spirit.

 You’ll work with your treatment team to determine the right approaches for your care with us.
 You’ll be able to work toward specific goals and we’ll help you evaluate these as you meet and exceed them.
 Our 12-step model for addiction recovery and abstinence will ensure that you will not come to us addicted to one substance only to replace it with a different drug.
 When you’re at our addiction rehab center, you’ll be able to see a bright and happy future sprawled out before you.